Installation

 });

 Hummingbird includes TypeScript definitions for all components.
-If you’re using TypeScript, you can import Hummingbird plugins with their types.
+Import Hummingbird plugins with their types while using TypeScript.

 import { Modal } from "@hummingbirdui/hummingbird";